AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 Previously, when discussing
 :ref:`design strategies for access types <Adv_Ada_Design_Strategies_Access_Types>`,
-we've seen an example on using
+we saw an example on using
 :ref:`limited controlled types to encapsulate access types <Adv_Ada_Controlled_Type_For_Access_Types>`.

 A more generalized example is the one of an unbounded stack.
 Because it's